aarassen/jmp-int3RN415/_posts/2022-04-26-my first post.md

-so it find a value 64bit in lenght  and put in rax then divide it by the value in rbx
+line 10 : after \<f\> so it find a value 64bit in lenght pointed by rsi and put in rax after that  increment or decrement  rsi by 8  (check DF flag ;)

+line 12 :then divide rax by the value in rbx (dont forgot that rdx is 0) and result saved in rax

+line 15 :then move  rax  to memory pointed by rdi after that  increment or decrement  rsi by 8  (check DF flag ;)

+line 17 :loop from start until rcx is 0 then execute next instruction

+line 19 :pop rbx because we needed to use rbx in start so we saved it's value in \<f\> at the stack and now we get the value back

+line 1a : mov rdx which is 0 in value to rax then return

 finding more resource